Bingopop/FowlBlocks/README.md

-This is a mod that adds a few things to do with chickens
+This is a mod that adds a few things to do with chickens and other flightless fowl.